 Before the creation of the ELC, Graham sadly suffered a debilitating stroke that had a huge impact on his life and his contributions to the planning group.
 He sadly passed away on the 16th November 2017 in Warwick.

-Despite this, Graham was always a great inspirer and mentor with a special knack for uplifting and challenging those around him.
+Graham was always known for being a great inspirer and mentor with a special knack for uplifting and challenging those around him.
 His inspirational thinking and hard work was key in the establishment of the ELC.